RingCentral-Pro-Services/serverless-frontend/README.md

-# Deploying ReactJS app to S3 and Cloudfront using Serverless
+# Deploying ReactJS app (or any static web app) to S3 and Cloudfront using Serverless

 ## Instructions
 1. Install serverless framework `npm install -g serverless`.